First With Online News

 West Africa

-Busted: Gambia’s Ambassador, Jammeh’s Ally Caught Sending Nude Pic to White Girl

-BALTIMORE, MD (AFRICAN EXAMINER) – Gambian ambassador to the United Nations in New York, Samsudeen Sart was allegedly...Jan 8 2017 /
+BALTIMORE, MD (AFRICAN EXAMINER) – Following his promise late Friday to step down, Gambians Saturday await the departure...Jan 21 2017 /

 East/Central Africa